Apply Now

 Frequently Asked Questions

 Yes, Canadians require an eTA to go to New Zealand.
-But you must follow the rules and regulations for a New Zealand visa to Canada.
+But you must follow the rules and regulations for a New Zealand eTA to Canada.

 An NZeTA is required if you do not hold a valid visa and are traveling on a passport issued by a visa waiver country or are a permanent Canadian resident traveling on the passport.
 An NZeTA is not required if you hold a valid New Zealand visa or are a citizen traveling with a Canadian passport.